danfuzz/samizdat/doc/library-guide/Peg.md

 In addition to the original `items*` passed in to this rule, each sub-rule receives the results of all the previous sub-rules as additional `items*`.

+As an edge case, if `rules` is empty, then this equivalent to `@PegEmpty`, succeeding, consuming no input, and yielding `null`.

 #### `@PegThunk(function).parse(...)`

 Calls the given function, which is expected to return a parser.
 Then